AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-complete.md

 * You must install the [!DNL Workfront for Adobe Photoshop] plugin before you can mark work items complete in [!DNL Adobe Photoshop].

-   For instructions, see [Install [!DNLWorkfront for  Adobe Photoshop]](../../workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install.md).
+   For instructions, see [Install [!DNL Workfront for  Adobe Photoshop]](../../workfront-integrations-and-apps/adobe-workfront-for-creative-cloud/wf-cc-install.md).

 ## Complete a work item